 Billy started piano lessons at age six and continued to study to be a classical concert pianist throughout his teenage years.
 From a musical family - his great, great grandfather was a member of John Phillip Sousa's band in the early 1900's - Billy played his first professional job at age 16 with his Uncle Dan Vece Sr. (who played professionally until the age of 100).
 He continued to study music at The Peabody Institute of The Johns Hopkins University, and the Berklee College of Music.

-Boston, Massachusetts became Billy's home in the late 80's where performed almost every night, playing everything from Dixieland to Rock & Roll, R&B and Punk in many of Boston's bars and concert venues.
+Boston, Massachusetts became Billy's home in the early 80's where performed almost every night, playing everything from Dixieland to Rock & Roll, R&B and Punk in many of Boston's bars and concert venues.
 Some of his bands included Billy and the Boys, The Incredible Dixieland Band, The Tall Boys, Blue Moon, B.O.M.B., The Undertakers and The Ozone Rangers.

 Because of his years of experience in almost every style of music, Billy performs in a way that few people can - incorporating elements of Bach to Big Band to Bon Jovi, while sprinkling in generous amounts of surprising music you didn’t think you’d hear on piano in his energetic, spontaneous performances.